-- definition of the IP background IP considered relevant to the project and that are already owned by the beneficiaries on the date of signature of the CA; - protection, dissemination and exploitation of results in the CA it should be set out rules on how to identify, report, protect, disseminate and exploit the project

-- how joint ownership will be managed If two or more beneficiaries jointly produce results in the project and it's not possible to identify each beneficiary's contribution nor it's possible to separate the results to protect them, the beneficiaries will jointly own the results.
+- definition of the IP background IP considered relevant to the project and that are already owned by the beneficiaries on the date of signature of the CA; - protection, dissemination and exploitation of results in the CA it should be set out rules on how to identify, report, protect, disseminate and exploit the project results.
+Regarding this topic the GA already establishes the need of any beneficiary to notify the other beneficiaries before disseminating the project results, allowing the review of the content and, if appropriate, seek the protection of the results through IPR; - how joint ownership will be managed If two or more beneficiaries jointly produce results in the project and it's not possible to identify each beneficiary's contribution nor it's possible to separate the results to protect them, the beneficiaries will jointly own the results.
 The GA already states that joint owners should agree (in writing) on the terms of their joint ownership, but it's should be included in the CA as well; - transfers of ownership provisions; - any additional rules on access rights; - how third party involvement will be managed If the involvement of other parties (non-beneficiaries of the project; including linked third parties) is needed to carry out the project or to exploit its results, the CA should explicitly mention this, especially if these other parties play a significant role. - Confidentiality obligations definition of the conditions under which the beneficiaries may disclose or use confidential information.
-For this effect on the CA it should be detailed the following: - a definition of what constitutes confidential information; - the confidentiality obligations (including their scope and duration); - penalties for breach of confidentiality obligations (if necessary). - Liability, warranties & penalties definition of each beneficiaries' liability for actions or omissions in the project.
+For this effect on the CA it should be detailed the following: - a definition of what constitutes confidential information; - the confidentiality obligations (including their scope and duration); - penalties for breach of confidentiality obligations (if necessary).

+- Liability, warranties & penalties definition of each beneficiaries' liability for actions or omissions in the project.
 For this effect, the CA should cover the following: - the procedure to be followed (e.g. for serving the party with a warning, giving them the opportunity to object to the charge or to rectify the situation within a given period); - liability for damage caused and the related indemnification (and possible limitations of liability, including force majeure); - possible penalties for non-compliance (stipulating clearly the terms of the penalties, e.g. the amounts, the procedure for imposing a penalty and the interest due in cases of late payment).